Bladder Spasm - UTI Symptoms but no Bacteria: What Worked for Me

 It's easy to get overwhelmed and very emotional when you don't feel that your complaints are being heard.
 You're extremely uncomfortable, it's very hard to get any sleep, and you're physically and emotionally frazzled.
 But try to get a grip on yourself.

 If you show up at a doctors office in that condition, it will be even harder to be taken seriously.
-(In fact, when I showed up to the ER in tears, I was prescribed Xanax by a doctor who obviously thought I was just hysterical.)
+(In fact, when I went to the ER in tears, I was prescribed Xanax by a doctor who obviously thought I was just hysterical.)
 Also, the pain cycle can feed on itself, and the more emotionally worked up you get, the worse you may feel.
 Believe me, it will get better.